sdt-zeiss/prototype/README.md

 pnpm run dev db:generate --filter database # Generate the Prisma client
 ```

+If you want to migrate the database schema, change your directory to `packages/database` and run `npx prisma migrate dev`.
+This will generate a new migration file in `prisma/migrations` and apply it to the database.

 ## Deployment

 The web app is deployed on sliplane.io using Docker.
 You can run the following command to build the Docker image: